Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Write a script that reverse its input.
+script that displays all users and their home directories, sorted by users.